-A little bit about Liza Miller who will lead your tour:
+A little bit about Maggie McNally who will lead your tour:

 It’ll be your first day on the motorcycle in Pakistan so we leave early in the morning to beat the traffic and get into the mountains.
 Breakfast is going to be one of those hidden gems on the side of the road and you’ll get to ride along the famous Kunhar River, We try our best to stay at a family run guest houses/hotels for a more personalized experience.